ankane/lockbox/README.md

 #### Model Changes

-If tracking changes to model attributes, always remove or redact Lockbox’s virtual attributes.
-Optionally, also remove or redact ciphertext attributes and blind indexes.
+If tracking changes to model attributes, always remove or redact encrypted attributes.

 PaperTrail